axonivy-market/portal/Documentation/portal-guide/source/portal-components/process-viewer/index.rst

 |portal-process-viewer-component|

 .. warning::
-   If a process is designed to not allow users to view, an error message will be shown instead.
+   If a process is designed to not allow users to view it, an error message will be shown instead.

 Attributes of this component: